 \subsection{NMSE versus SNR}

-The results of NMSE under different SNRs is presented in Fig. \ref{Fig:NMSE_SNR}.
+The results of NMSE under different SNRs are presented in Fig. \ref{Fig:NMSE_SNR}.
 Since the cascaded channel does not follow the Rayleigh fading model, it is generally intractable to design the optimal MMSE estimator and derive the closed-form of LMMSE estimator.
 Hence, only an empirical LMMSE (denoted by E-LMMSE) can be obtained where the required statistical channel correlation matrix is replaced by a Monte Carlo based empirical channel correlation matrix.
 As expected, the NMSEs of all the algorithms decrease with the increase of SNR since a higher transmit power can effectively mitigate the impact of noise.
 Now, we first investigate the estimation performance in terms of different IRS control strategies.
 It can be seen that the DFT controlled methods (denoted by LS, E-LMMSE, and CDRN) outperform the B-LMMSE method significantly, especially under the high SNR regions.
 This is because for each time slot, all the $N$ elements are switched on for reflecting the incident signals when adopting the DFT controlled strategy, while only one element is switched on under the binary controlled strategy, leading to insufficient received signal power for channel estimation.
 We then discuss the performance of the schemes adopting the DFT controlled methods.
 It is noticed that the LS method has a performance gap compared with the E-LMMSE method since the E-LMMSE can capture the statistical knowledge of the channel, while the LS method is designed by treating the channel as a deterministic but unknown constant.
 Compared with LMMSE, the proposed CDRN method further improves the estimation performance and thus achieves the best performance among all the considered algorithms.
 For example, the proposed CDRN method achieves a SNR gain of $5$ dB in terms of the NMSE $\approx 10^{-1}$ compared with the E-LMMSE method.